 20X5-12-31 | 23,164 | 4% | 17% | 80% | 7.9% | 506 |

-total | 6,722 |
+Total: | 6,722 |

 Measurement methodology

-- the time value of money, and
+- Time value of money, and

-- reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions.
+- Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions, and forecasts of future economic conditions.

 Significant increase in credit risk

-IFRS 9 does not specify what ‘significant’ means and the reasons for that are given in basis for conclusions paragraph IFRS 9.BC5.171.
-Therefore, entities need to exercise judgement and develop their own criteria.
-It is clarified that a significant increase in credit risk is an event that happens before a financial asset becomes credit-impaired or an actual default occurs (IFRS 9.B5.5.7).
-Paragraph IFRS 9.
-B5.5.17 provides a list of information that may be relevant in assessing changes in credit risk.
+IFRS 9 does not provide a specific definition of ‘significant’, and the rationale behind this is explained in paragraph IFRS 9.BC5.171 of the basis for conclusions.
+Consequently, entities are expected to use judgement and establish their own criteria.
+IFRS 9.B5.5.7 explicitly states that a significant increase in credit risk usually occurs prior to a financial asset becoming credit-impaired or an actual default taking place.
+Paragraph IFRS 9.B5.5.17 provides a list of information that will be useful in assessing changes in credit risk.

 Definition of default

-Collective and individual assessment basis
+Collective and individual assessment

 See also Illustrative Example 5 accompanying IFRS 9 (section ‘Collective assessment’).